-Guarding the border between the Federation controlled space and the Outworlds was not for the weak hearted.
+Guarding the border between the Federation controlled space and the Outworlds was not for the weak-hearted.
 His ship had survived hundreds of ship-to-ship attacks.
 The ship was midsized and keeping good crewmembers was hard.
 If the Numan was dangerous they would be far enough away from any real civilization that he couldn’t hurt anyone.
 If the doctor was what Rannn’s mother said he was, being on an active ship was essential.
-The Numan would get first-hand experience with a diverse crew, and impromptu dangers.
+The Numan would get first-hand experience with a diverse crew and impromptu dangers.
 Field experience was the best kind of knowledge.

 But Rannn didn’t have time to explain it.
-He needed to get the Numan’s orders change and he needed them done before the beginning of the Academy’s graduation.
+He needed to get the Numan’s orders changed and he needed them done before the beginning of the Academy’s graduation.
 “My mother contacted me and asked me to help the Numan.”
 Lowering his head, but not his eyes, Rannn added, “She also said that she asked you the same thing.”

 Orin ran a hand over his right brow and rubbed.
 “Admiral Armsono has already asked for the Numan to work on a project he’s overseeing., By the time your mother sent me the message I already said yes to him.”

 Rannn snorted.
 “Don’t tell me you’re too afraid to contact Armsono and let him know things have changed.”